LaneyS05/100-Days/README.md

 ### Day-8

-functions with inputs
+Functions with inputs

 ### Day-9

-dictionarys and nesting
+Dictionarys and nesting

 ### Day-10

-functions with outputs
+Functions with outputs

 ### Day-11